by Angie Ledbetter

 One way this can be accomplished is by meeting as a family once a day to discuss at least one nice thing each of you has done for someone that day.
 We’re not talking “life-saving heroic” here, just everyday acts of kindness.
 Still, you have days when you doubt that a single thing you are trying to teach your kids is having any effect.
 However, on a recent trip to a store with my 11-year-old daughter, I was in for a big surprise.

-We parted ways at the front of the store, she off to do school supply shopping, and I to hunt down a ton of groceries.
+We parted ways at the front of the store, she to do school-supply shopping and I to hunt down a ton of groceries.
 When I went to check out, all 15 cashiers were busy with at least two shoppers in each line.
-I couldn’t believe that I’d finished before Amanda and looked around for her.
-She got into another line and I watched her as she checked out.
-It’s a mother thing, observing your children to see how they handle themselves when they think their parents are nowhere around.
+I couldn’t believe I’d finished before Amanda and looked around for her.
+She got into another line, and I watched as she checked out.
+It’s a mother thing — observing your children to see how they handle themselves when they think their parents are nowhere around.

 Her eyes followed an elderly gentleman walking back and forth.
 He wore tattered, mismatched clothes and shower slippers.
 She watched him stop in front of a row of cookies.
 He counted the change in his pocket and then reshelved the cookies.

-I’ll hold onto that little scene in my heart for many years to come and hope that I can make someone feel as proud of me as I felt of her that day.
+I’ll hold onto that little scene in my heart for many years to come.
+I hope I can make someone feel as proud of me as I felt of her that day.
 And one day when she has children of her own, I’ll retell the story to her.